Homotopy Bott-Taubes integrals and the Taylor tower for spaces of knots and links: Finite-type invariants, Bott--Taubes integrals, and generalizations

 \subsection{Bott--Taubes integrals}

 In \cite{Bott-Taubes}, Bott and Taubes constructed knot invariants by considering a bundle

 over the space of knots in $\R^3$.
-The fiber $F_{q,t}$ is a compactification of a configuration space of $q+t$ points in $\R^3$, $q$ of which lie on the knot.
-Another way of saying this is that the total space $E=E_{q,t}$ is the pullback in the square below:
+The fiber $F[q;t]$ over a knot $K$ is a compactification of a configuration space of $q+t$ points in $\R^3$, $q$ of which lie in the image of $K$.
+Another way of saying this is that the total space $E=E[q;t]$ is the pullback in the square below:

-Here $C_q[M]$ denotes the Axelrod--Singer/Fulton--Macpherson compactification of the space $C_q(M)$ of configurations of $q$ points on a manifold $M$.
-The right-hand map is projection to the first $q$ points, while the bottom map comes from the fact that an embedding induces a map on configuration spaces.
+Here the right-hand map is projection to the first $q$ points.
+The bottom map is given by evaluating the embedding on the $q$ points in $S^1$.
+Explicitly, this bottom map sends a point $(K,t_1,...,t_q)$ to $(K(t_1),...,K(t_q))$.

-Bott and Taubes considered differential forms coming from the cohomology of configuration spaces, integrated them along the fiber of the bundle, and showed that the result is a zero-dimensional closed form, which thus represents a knot invariant.
-Their methods were used by D. Thurston to construct all finite-type knot invariants from functionals on trivalent diagrams \cite{Thurston, VolicBT}.
-The square (\ref{BTsquare}) above still makes sense if one replaces $\R^3$ by $\R^d$, $d\geq 4$.
-Cattaneo, Cotta-Ramusino, and Longoni constructed nontrivial real cohomology classes in $\Emb(S^1,\R^d)$ in this way \cite{Cattaneo}.
-In this paper, we will work with long knots instead of closed knots, but the Bott--Taubes construction can be carried out equally well in this case; one just replaces $S^1$ by $\R$ in (\ref{BTsquare}).
-In fact, we will actually work with embeddings of $I$ into $I^d$, so we replace $S^1$ and $\R^3$ by $I$ and $I^d$ respectively.